 a.
 Denied Persons List

 The Denied Persons List is a list of individuals and entities that have been denied export privileges.
-Dealings with a party on this list that would violate the terms of its denial order are prohibited, according to the Bureau of Industry and Security (BIS).
+Dealings with a party on this list that would violate the terms of its denial order are prohibited.

 b.
 Unverified List